 The concept of parent and derived roles was introduced by SAP to simplify role administration tasks.
 It's especially helpful while mapping security for large enterprises spread across multiple geographies or divisions.
-A child role derived from a parent role will have all the attributes similar to parent except the Organizational Level fields values.
+A child's role derived from a parent's role will have all the attributes similar to the parent except the Organizational Level field values.
 Therefore, maintenance is simplified at the derived role level.
-This also makes sure that no mistake is made during authorization of derived roles and even lessens the testing effort.
+This also makes sure that no mistake is made during the authorization of derived roles and even lessens the testing effort.

-Creating the parent role follows the same process as creating any other single role.
-In the example below, we create a global role “Z_CREATE_SO_GLOBAL” which allows the creation of Sales Orders (transaction VA01) for all company code, sales orgs.
+Creating a parent role follows the same process as creating any other single role.
+In the example below, we create a global role “Z_CREATE_SO_GLOBAL” which allows the creation of Sales Orders (transaction VA01) for all company codes, sales org.

 The menu for a derived role cannot be individually maintained as all entries are inherited from the parent.

-Now we maintain the org levels values relevant for the child role.
+Now we maintain the values of the org levels relevant to the child role.
 In the example below, we have used a dummy value of @ but in a production system, the correct value for org levels should be used.
 The other need not be maintained at this stage.
 Now we save the authorization entry for the derived role.

 To populate the rest of the authorization values for the child role, we go into the authorization maintenance screen for the parent and click the button “push from gl”.
-This option pushes the non org level values from the parent to the child role and generates the profiles for both.
+This option pushes the non-org level values from the parent to the child's role and generates the profiles for both.

 The most critical success factor for a parent-derived role concept is how well, the different business processes mapped by SAP roles are mirrored across the different divisions in an enterprise.
 In other words, a parent-derived role concept will not be very beneficial in case an enterprise follows a different business process in its different subsidiaries.

-In the course of creating a role, the PFCG initial screen enables to select either a single or composite roles.
+In the course of creating a role, the PFCG initial screen enables one to select either a single or composite role.
 Once designed, there is no chance of altering a single role to a composite or vice versa.

-Below screen displays the role definition of the SAP_AUDITOR composite role that employs Audit Information System (AIS).
+The below screen displays the role definition of the SAP_AUDITOR composite role that employs the Audit Information System (AIS).
 One shall notice that the individual tabs differ from those of a single role.
 Instead, we have the Roles tab and a menu tab.

 Although transactions cannot be added directly to a composite role, however, it can have its own menu structure that is displayed through the SAP Auditor role.

-The transaction and value/controller role concept deals with design of individual transaction roles and authorization objects.
+The transaction and value/controller role concept deals with the design of individual transaction roles and authorization objects.
 Authorization objects deal with the final transaction access.
-The transactional role also handle the authorization objects.
+The transactional role also handles the authorization objects.
 Authorization objects are manually added to the value roles.

-During assignment, both transaction and value roles need to be assigned to a user.
-In a typical scenario, a transaction roles might be created to map various jobs of an enterprise.
-After a transaction roles is set up, few broad value roles are designed with authorization objects.
+During the assignment, both transaction and value roles need to be assigned to a user.
+In a typical scenario, a transaction role might be created to map various jobs of an enterprise.
+After a transaction role is set up, few broad value roles are designed with authorization objects.
 The number of value roles are usually much lesser than the transaction roles and possess authorization objects.

-Organizational management is meant to be a launchpad to our discussion on structural authorizations- an unique and indispensable part of HR security.
+Organizational management is meant to be a launchpad to our discussion on structural authorizations a unique and indispensable part of HR security.
 We already have had a brief idea on Org Mgmt or OM when talking about the PLOG authorization object.
-Lets take the discussion forward to the next level.
+Let's take the discussion forward to the next level.
 OM deals with the representation of the personnel organizational structure within an enterprise within SAP HCM.
 OM uses the same data model as used by Personnel Planning.